 Heaven is the eternal kingdom of God and his Son, Jesus Christ (John 5:24; Ephesians 5:5).
 God’s presence is in Heaven, and it is the eternal abode of Christians of all nations, languages, and ethnicities, who have died (Revelation 7:9).
 In Heaven there is no more sin, suffering, or death, and Christians live there in eternal bliss, harmony, and comfort (Revelation 21:3–4; Revelation 21:22–27).

 Hell is the place of eternal suffering and punishment (Matthew 25:41, 46).
-It is the absence of God’s presence and the eternal abode of Satan, his minions, and those who don’t believe in Christ or who serve a false Christ, after they die (Revelation 20:10-14).
+It is the absence of God’s presence and the eternal abode of Satan, his minions, and those who do not believe in Christ or who serve a false Christ, after they die (Revelation 20:10–14).
 The Bible describes Hell as a place of “darkness” and “fire” which show the utter despair, agony, and hopelessness of being away from God’s presence.
-There are more severe punishments in Hell reserved for the more evil people (Matthew 10:13-15).
+There are more severe punishments in Hell reserved for the more evil people (Matthew 10:13–15).

-The bread and wine in Holy Communion are the true body and blood of our Lord Jesus Christ; he is truly present with us in this holy meal (1 Corinthians 10:16-17).
-By partaking in this meal, the passive recipient receives God’s grace and the forgiveness of sins (Matthew 26:26-28).
+The bread and wine in Holy Communion are the true body and blood of our Lord Jesus Christ; he is bodily present with us in this holy meal (1 Corinthians 10:16–17).
+By partaking in this meal, the passive recipient receives God’s grace and the forgiveness of sins (Matthew 26:26–28).